PHPFastCGI/ExpressiveAdapter/README.md

 ```

 If you are using a web server such as nginx, you will need to use a process manager to monitor and run your application.

+## AstroSplash: An Example

+The [AstroSplash](http://astrosplash.com/) website currently runs using this adapter.
+If you are looking for an example integration, you may find the [source code repository](https://github.com/AndrewCarterUK/AstroSplash) helpful.

+The two important files are [fastcgi.php](https://github.com/AndrewCarterUK/AstroSplash/blob/master/fastcgi.php) and [supervisord.conf](https://github.com/AndrewCarterUK/AstroSplash/blob/master/supervisord.conf).
+The PHP script creates a FastCGI application using the Zend Expressive application object.
+The [supervisord](http://supervisord.org/) configuration file provides instructions for running these FastCGI application instances.